HuichunChien/Getting-and-Cleaning-Data/CodeBook.md

 1. All of the relevant data files were read into data frames, appropriate column headers were added, and the training and test sets were combined into a single data set called `totdata`.

 2. Remove the parentheses in columns related to mean and standard deviation.
 Extract columns which are "mean" or "std".
-This left (53+33)=86 feature columns, plus the subjectID and activity columns.
+This left (53+33)=86 feature columns.

 3. Convert activities from a integer to a factor, using labels describing the activities.